Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_waits_for_ten_mins.md

           session: install-products-2kh2l
           state: in_progress
           status: Unknown
           workflow_id: install-products-2kh2l-management-nodes-rollout-gnqzj
     ```

-3. Remove the workflow entry with the "Unknown" status from the file, which is the entire block shown above.
+1. Remove the workflow entry with the `Unknown` status from the file, which is the entire block shown above.

-4. Re-run the IUF command.
+1. Re-run the IUF command.